International #FridaysForFuture Demo: The Day the Students Spoke

 My Favorite Sign

-Massentierhaltung überwinden! = Get rid of mass farming!
+Massentierhaltung überwinden! = Get rid of industrial farming!

-Were you you also at the demo?
+Were you also at a demo?
+Either with Fridays for Future, Extinction Rebellion or another group?
 Please comment below and let’s talk!

 Peace and love,